JeeErn/Decentralised_Prediction_Market/README.md

 ### 9. Last Traded Price [^](#Topics)
 The last traded price shows the prices of the last trade that got accepted by the system.
 The numbers shown merely serves as a guide for voters to place their price for the vote.

-> Disclaimer: Voters should place their prices according to their own comfort levels.
+> Disclaimer: Voters should select their prices according to their own comfort levels.
 In no way are we responsible for influencing the decision of any voter to vote above what they are comfortable with.

 ### 10. Pending Price [^](#Topics)
 The pending price shows the current votes that have not been converted into a confirmed trade.
 On our platform, confirmed trades must make up exactly 1 Ether, and must comprise of at least 2 different voted options.
 Therefore, votes may be stuck in pending price for 2 reasons: